I am Elizabeth Cooper, and my deepest desire is for you to know that

 Through working on both of these levels, I have developed a relationship with my body and myself that I couldn't have imagined.

-I'm so grateful that through this business I get to support others in finding peace as well.
+I'm so grateful that through Queer Body Love I get to support others in finding peace as well.